TamasSomi/Battlesips-game/README.md

 * As a visiting user i would like to have an obvius indication when the game finished.

+## Target audiance ##

+* People whom interested in playing a simple online game.

+* People whom interested in playing a game that mainly depends on luck.

 ## Features ##

 * Automatically created boards for both players.